praetorian-inc/praetorian-cli/docs/plugin-development.md

 praetorian chariot plugin --help
 ```

-Here is a concrete example that runs an nmap scan on a host and add the open ports
+The code snippet below is a concrete example that runs an nmap scan on a host and add the open ports
 to Chariot using the SDK.

 The main logic is in `nmap_command`.
 This function uses Click decorators to register itself
 to the CLI and define command line arguments.

 Equally important is the `register` function.
-It has to take one argument `plugin_group` and
+It must take one argument `plugin_group` and
 use the `add_command` function to register the `nmap_command` function with the CLI.